St Martin’s History

 Our church is once again in need of help.
 The work to the nave roof was much more extensive, complex & unfortunately more expensive than we expected and as a result we have had to postpone works to the chancel roof, which is likely to be suffering from the same issues as the nave, and also the below ground rain water drainage system, without which the fabric of the church will not fully dry out.
 This is before we start on the interior....

 Why is St Martin's so important?

-It has a rare 5 cant scissor-braced nave roof in urgent need of restoration.
+It has a rare 5 cant scissor-braced nave roof which we have recently restored.

 It is a unique and largely unmodernised gem of historic importance; a Grade 1 listed mediaeval building, said to be the finest example of the Decorated style in East Anglia.

 It has many unusual medieval and Jacobean features which need to be preserved.

 The roof structure is a rare example from the first half of the 14th century of a scissor braced roof and consists of 40 pairs of rafters.
 Sadly the rafter ends had rotted away and only thin clay lump walls prevented the roof from spreading.
 Luckily we caught the problem just in time and have repaired each of the 80 rafter ends using traditional techniques and new materials to match existing.
 The work was far more extensive than originally envisaged and although we had a generous grant from the Heritage Lottery Fund we also managed to secure extra funding from many generous donors.